International Olympic Committee: Russian invasion of Ukraine

+In December 2025, the IOC recommended lifting restrictions on the participation of Russian and Belarusian athletes in youth competitions in individual and team sports.
+It also allowed international competitions to be held on Belarusian territory.
+The ban on Russia remained in place.

+In February 2026, during the 2026 Winter Olympics, the IOC banned Ukrainian skeleton pilot Vladyslav Heraskevych after he wore a helmet featuring images of Ukrainian athletes killed during the Russian invasion, saying that it broke its rules.
+The ban was controversial, with Heraskevych accusing the IOC of fuelling Russian propaganda, Ukrainian president Volodymyr Zelenskyy also criticized the decision, saying it played ″into the hands of aggressors″.

+In July 2026, the IOC lifted the suspension on Russia despite the ongoing war after accepting no longer controlling sporting bodies in occupied Ukraine, allowing for Russia to return to international competition.
+The decision came with caveats "designed to ensure that Russia plays by the rules", including a requirement to pass multiple doping tests, and the IOC also said it would not host events in Russia or invite Russian government officials to its events.
+While Russia welcomed the decision, it was criticized by others, including British culture secretary Lisa Nandy and Global Athlete director general Rob Koehler, who said that by allowing Russia back into competition despite the war in Ukraine and its history of doping, the IOC was "rewriting and lowering its own standards".
+Zelenskyy also told the IOC president that more than 600 Ukrainian athletes and coaches have been killed by Russian strikes, adding that hundreds of sports facilities had also been destroyed since the start of the 2022 full-scale war.

 Israel at the 2024 Summer Olympics

 In November 2023, Russia accused the IOC of having double standards by not sanctioning Israel due to its military actions in Gaza and its occupation of Palestine, as Palestine is also an IOC member.
 In January 2024, over 300 Palestinian sports clubs called for Israel to be barred from the 2024 Olympics after Israeli airstrikes had killed Palestine's Olympic football team coach, and damaged the headquarters of the Palestine Olympic Committee in Gaza.
 Sports organisations from other Arab countries also called for sanctions to be imposed against Israel and for it to be stopped from participating in the 2024 Summer Olympics, due to the Gaza war.
 The organisations said their concerns were about the war's impact on Palestinian athletes and sports facilities.
 The IOC cautioned athletes against boycotting or discriminating against others, stating that immediate action will follow any discriminatory behaviour such as the case of Algerian judoka Fethi Nourine, who received a ten-year ban following his refusal to fight Tohar Butbul, an Israeli, in the 2020 Summer Olympics.
 The IOC also stated that athletes are not to be held accountable for their government's actions.
 In March 2024, IOC President Thomas Bach made it clear the IOC would allow Israel to participate at the 2024 Summer Olympics and cautioned athletes against boycotts and discrimination.